 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 The CAP Code covers many different types of advertising in social media, from the more traditional ‘paid-for’ ads to advertorials and affiliate marketing, and also - since 2011 - some of the content on a company’s own social media channels.
-That said, it’s important to remember that the CAP Code necessarily excludes material in ‘foreign media’ (See ‘Remit: Country of origin’).
+That said, it’s important to remember that the CAP Code necessarily excludes material in ‘foreign media’ (See ‘Remit: Country of origin’ for more on jurisdiction).

 Marketers should bear in mind that when material is considered as falling within the scope of the Code, all of the relevant rules within the Code apply.
 Although the rules apply equally to material across all platforms, the ASA does take into account the differences between them in terms of audience and functionality as part of the context when considering whether a breach has occurred.

-It is usually the case that advertising like this is obviously identifiable as such through its positioning and each social media channel has its own conventions for displaying advertising which quickly becomes recognisable to users.
+It is usually the case that advertising like this is obviously identifiable as such through its positioning, labelling and wider context.
+Each social media channel has its own conventions for displaying advertising which, arguably, becomes quickly recognisable to users.